elyb31/Portfolio/README.md

 # Portfolio
-A collection of projects and assignments I've done.
+A collection of projects and assignments I've done at McGill University.